-Below are examples of various food service safety forms done in one Excel spreadsheet (free download below) with multiple tabs which include a number of sheets for maintaining safe food standards in your establishment.
+Below are examples of various food service safety forms done in one Excel spreadsheet with multiple tabs which include a number of sheets for maintaining safe food standards in your establishment.
 They include a hot holding temperature log, banquet catering event hot holding log, sink temperature log, thermometer calibration log, Quat sanitizer log, bleach sanitizer log, and a food cool down temperature log.
-Of course you’ll need to verify the standards set on each one of these.
-Some states have cold holding set at 40° while others use 41° and hot holding may be at 135° or 140° depending upon the region you live in.
+Of course, you’ll need to verify the local health code standards in your area for each one of these.
+For instance, some states have cold holding set at 40° while others use 41° and hot holding may be at 135° or 140° depending upon the region you live in.

 Click on an image to see a larger view.